edgedb/easy-edgedb/chapter16/index.md

 };
 ```

 Then later on we could do this sort of query to get all the entries in order and displayed as JSON.
-Perhaps the `PC` objects can visit a library where they can search for game details, and this requires sending a message in JSON format to the software that displays it on the screen:
+Perhaps the players in the game can visit a library where they can search for game details, and this requires sending a message in JSON format to the software that displays it on the screen.
+In any case, here is what such a query would look like:

 ```edgeql
 select <json>(